Issan0511/customer_service/README.md

 2. Set the following environment variables:
    - `LINE_CHANNEL_SECRET`
    - `LINE_CHANNEL_ACCESS_TOKEN`
+   - `GAS_URL` pointing to your Google Apps Script web app
    - Optional: `PORT` for the server (defaults to `3000`).
 3. Start the server:
    ```bash